 Collarbone Fractures in a Car Accident in Florida

-A common injury in a car accident in Florida is a collarbone fracture.
+A common injury in a car accident is a collarbone fracture.
 Fractures of the collarbone, or clavicle, are in one of three areas of the bone:

 - When the force is felt near the top of the shoulder, as may happen in a car collision, the fracture is of the outer third of the collarbone